Penny Hardaway: 1996–97 season: Olympic gold medal and franchise player

 During the summer of 1996, Hardaway played on the 1996 US Olympic Games Basketball Team, which won a gold medal.
 Hardaway averaged 9 points, 4.4 assists, 2.8 rebounds, and 1.4 steals in the eight games.
-His two biggest contributions were in the quarterfinal game against Brazil where he chipped in 14 points and in the gold medal game against Yugoslavia where he scored 17 points.
+His two biggest contributions were in the quarterfinal game against Brazil where he chipped in 14 points and in the gold medal game against FR Yugoslavia where he scored 17 points.

 The departure of O'Neal during the off-season to the Los Angeles Lakers left Hardaway as the lone star on the Magic heading into the 1996–97 NBA season.
 Hardaway struggled through an injury-filled season but still managed to be named a starter for the third consecutive time in the NBA All-Star game.
 During the season, Hardaway, being the team leader, led a coup to fire then coach Brian Hill with only 33 games left during the season.
 In 59 regular-season games he averaged 20.5 points, 5.6 assists, 4.5 rebounds, and 1.6 steals per game and was named to the All-NBA Third Team.
 The Magic managed to make the playoffs with a 45-win season.
 In the playoffs the Magic fell 0–2 to the Miami Heat in the first round.
 Hardaway then scored 42 points in game 3 and 41 in Game 4 to force a Game 5 in Miami (becoming the 1st player in NBA history to score 40 points in back to back playoff games when his team scores less than 100 while also being the first player to score 40 points back to back in the playoffs against a Pat Riley-coached team).
 Hardaway scored 33 points in Game 5 but the Magic fell short.
 Hardaway finished the playoffs with averages of 31 points, 6 rebounds, 3.4 assists, 2.4 steals, and 1.4 blocks per game.
 His playoff scoring average finished a close second to Michael Jordan (31.1).